gretor0231/UNM-mobile-app/README.md

 Sent messages and stickers to other people.

-1/06/2019 Final version in the others file.
+1/06/2019 Android final version in the Others file.

 *****************************************************************************************